Three Dimensional Art

 Description: This class is hands-on art that explores the art of simple sculpture, texture and design, seeking to develop the student’s ability to combine color, balance, and composition in multiple dimensions.
 We will spend time making mixed-media sculptures, paper sculptures and nature-based sculptures as well as modeling bridges and buildings or other constructional projects.
 Some of the art will be created to better grasp very basic geometry and engineering principles; some will be made for the beauty of it.
 We may work with several different mediums such as toothpicks, yarn, wood, metal, and paper to give students a chance to understand the properties of these mediums.
 In this class, students may grow in constructional skills and spatial reasoning used in engineering, drafting, fashion design and carpentry.

-Projects may include: a yarn tapestry, toothpick bridges, cement planter, metal sculpture, yarn and twine basket, wire or clay animals and other possibilities.
+Projects may include: various projects using corrugated cardboard, a yarn tapestry, metal sculpture, yarn and twine basket, wire or clay animals and other possibilities.

 Students will have the opportunity to showcase their work at the